Swydo/custom-integrations/docs/guides/helloWorld.md

     return { rows };
 }

+module.exports = {
+    connector,
+};
 ```

-Our fictional API now returns two rows.
-Each row has three properties:
+Our fictional API now returns three rows.
+Each row has two properties:

 -   `word`, just a string, part of the sentence "hello world!.
 -   `position`, a number that represents the position of the word in a sentence.